-The charter school shares funds for a Resource Specialist, a Student Support Provider, an instrumental music teacher, a classroom aide, a PE teacher, a part-time vice principal, and a superintendent/principal.
+The school shared funding for a full time Reading Specialist, a Resource Specialist, a Speech/Language Therapist, a Math Specialist, a Student Support Provider, an instrumental music teacher, a vocal music and dance instructor, 12 classroom aides, a PE teacher, and a part-time vice principal, and a superintendent/principal.
 The school also used funds to improve student safety and school climate.
 Superintendent Salary reflects the combined position of Superintendent/Principal.